Micro Switch SC, CT and ST Series

 These keyboards were complemented by CT Series conductive membrane, and KD Series flat touch panels.
 It is not clear whether KD Series was capactive or conductive, or even both.

 SC Series and CT Series provided full travel using actuator assemblies.
-These plate-mount modules contained an over-centre snap-action spring driven by a coil spring.
-This arrangement provides inherent hysteresis, which is noted as a feature of these keyboards.
+These plate-mount modules contained a flat spring driven by a coil spring.
+In the tactile models, this flat spring has over-centre snap-action operation, providing inherent hysteresis, which is noted as a feature of these keyboards.
 KD Series panels are said to have a snap disc at each position for tactile feedback and to protect the membranes from sharp objects.
 The earlier US patent 4354074 filed in 1981 depicts an alternate action switch broadly similar to SC Series, but with notable differences, in particular the size and angle of the plate retention arms and the design of the snap action spring.
 The latter patent shows a snap action spring more like that of Olivetti snap action.

 SC and CT series were superseded by ST Series “Silent Tactile” keyboards.
 These were largely identical, but the metal spring system was replaced with a rubber dome, giving a tactile feel without the associated audible feedback.
 US patent 4604509, that was filed in 1985, covers the rubber dome design used in ST Series.